Car Insurance Explained

 Your Insurance Company will tell you, “you can take your car to any auto repair shop you want”; but, they might also tell you that if you do the repairs at another body shop it will possible take longer or that they may not warranty the repairs.

-Many insurance companies have goals on how many claims they want to get to their shops.
-Car insurance claim representatives and call center representatives try to steer customers to their preferred shops.
-Steering is against the law.
-So why does your Insurance Company insist you take your car to a body shop they prefer?
+Many insurance companies have goals on how many claims they want to get to their Direct Repair Program (DRP) collision shops.
+Car insurance claim representatives and call center representatives try to steer customers to their preferred shops list they call DRPs.
+Steering is against the law!
+So why does your Car Insurance Company insist you take your car to a body shop they prefer?

-Who benefits more from you going to your Insurance Company’s body shop?
+Who benefits more from you going to your Insurance Company’s body shop or DRP?

 Your Insurance Company.

-Most insurance companies use body shop’s who met their equipment, facility, and training requirements as well as offer lifetime warranty -something professional auto body shops also do.
-But here is the difference, most insurance companies negotiate lower labor rates, discount on materials, and/or part costs with their body shops.
+Most car insurance companies use body shop’s who met their equipment, facility, and training requirements as well as offer lifetime warranty -something professional auto body shops also do.
+But here is the difference, most insurance companies negotiate lower labor rates, discount on materials, and/or part costs with their collision shops.

 A professional and reputable auto body repair shop will: